 a) Substantially different from other IEEE 802 standards.

-IEEE 802.15.5 enable mesh networking for both high rate and low rate WPANs and is well suited for networks which are not dynamically changing (changes on the order of a minute time frame).
-This 802.15.5 revision for low rate WPANs minimizes the route handling overhead for dynamically changing mesh networks.
+This new IEEE 802.15 standard will enable networking for WPANs and minimizes the route handling overhead for dynamically changing mesh networks.

 b) One unique solution per problem (not two solutions to a problem).

-The proposed revision to IEEE 802.15.5 will provide a unique solution for dynamically changing mesh networks.
+The proposed new standard in IEEE 802.15 will provide a unique solution for dynamically changing mesh networks.

 c) Easy for the document reader to select the relevant specification.

-The proposed revision for IEEE 802.15.5 will include a recommended specification for the route handling of dynamically changing mesh networks.
+The proposed new standard in IEEE 802.15 will include a recommended specification for the route handling of dynamically changing mesh networks.

 4. TECHNICAL FEASIBILITY